-This course gives the student the opportunity to design, build, implement, or research an actual technology project related to her or his major.
-Under the supervision of a faculty advisor, the student selects an appropriate project (often from a list of project requests submitted to the School of Technology), sets a completion schedule, reports on project progress, and finally writes an extensive final report on the results of the project.
-The student defends her or his work and report in an oral presentation before a faculty panel.
+This course allows each student to design, build, implement or research an actual technology project related to his or her degree program.
+Under the supervision of a faculty advisor, each student selects an appropriate project (often from a list of project requests submitted to the School of Technology), sets a completion schedule, reports on project progress, and finally writes an extensive final report on the results of the project.
+Students defend their work and report in an oral presentation before a faculty panel.
 Prerequisites: ITEC3000, senior status.
+Quarter Credit Hours 4.5